Mike Gintz Personal Internet Web Destination Resumé Page

 Sept 2013 - Sept 2015

-Director, Design and UX
+Director, Design & UX

 In my first role as a team manager, I set the group's direction and built Velir's UX and design practice from three people (including me) to nine.
 I continued to do UX design on projects while using my work to help define processes and workflows for Velir overall.
 Also, I began to play a very large role in writing proposals and pitching for new business.